What Are Some of the Most Common Yellow Teeth Causes?

 To elucidate why teeth become yellow, let’s first examine the anatomy of our teeth.

-• Enamel: Your enamel is the tough outer layer of your teeth, hardened by minerals such as calcium.
-This makes it white in colour and grants a level of protection to its more sensitive inner parts from external influences – although it can also be vulnerable to dental cavities over time.
+Your enamel is the tough outer layer of your teeth, hardened by minerals such as calcium.
+This makes it white and protects its more sensitive inner parts from external influences – although it can also be vulnerable to dental cavities over time.

-• Pulp: Concealed at the core of your tooth lies a fragile, nerve-filled pulp chamber.
-This section functions to transport oxygen and nutrient-rich blood to it; nevertheless, since its soft structure makes it favourable for enamel breakdown, the sensitivity of this area quickly increases.
+A fragile, nerve-filled pulp chamber is concealed at the core of your tooth.
+This section transforms oxygen and nutrient-rich blood into it; nevertheless, since its soft structure makes it favourable for enamel breakdown, the sensitivity of this area quickly increases.

 How do teeth turn yellow?